trustedanalytics/uploader/README.md

 ]

 ```

+`ObjectStoreId` is the path to file on HDFS.

 Files are stored on HDFS and title of the dataset is the same as filename without extension.
-To upload files you can run bash scripts multiple_upload_curl and upload_curl from upload_test_scripts directory.
+To upload files you can run bash scripts multiple_upload_curl and upload_curl from upload_scripts directory.
 To use it:
  1. Log in to Cloud Foundry
  2. Give script executable permissions